tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 “How are you doing that?”
 I whispered.

-Gabe’s gaze flicked to the state of the bathroom, to tiles still lightly quivering under my feet.
+Gabe weakly lifted his head, his gaze flicking to the state of the bathroom, to tiles still lightly quivering under my feet.
 “I have no idea.
 But… fucking cool, right?"
 He blinked slowly, and the faucet exploded, showering us in ice cold water.

 When his eyes rolled back, his body going limp against the toilet seat, I found myself stiff.